 You don't want the reason you have loyal retail employees to be because they don't ask for a raise or they've been there for a long time without challenging you.
 You want loyal retail employees who are passionate about your business and who you are constantly working to develop.

-This past week I discovered Mr. Steve, a guy who tweeted, “Barnes and Noble just fires almost every single receiving manager as a cost cutting measure.
+On Twitter, I discovered Mr. Steve, who tweeted, “Barnes and Noble just fires [sic] almost every single receiving manager as a cost-cutting measure.
 I worked with them for over 17 years and my weekly Storytimes are massively popular.
 And in the blink of an eye, I'm fired.”

 The location he worked at commented on his Facebook page, “The Norman store loves Mr. Steve and is mourning in the light of corporate staff cuts.
 There simply are no words for what Mr. Steve has meant to our store and to the Norman community.”

 An employee like Steve is invaluable to any business.
 Not only does having a loyal staff reduce turnover so you can save time and money on hiring and training, they also help bring in more loyal customers.
 When employees love their job and truly believe in your business, it shines through in everything they do.